Last updated: June 2026

 This data is processed:

-• In Semble (clinical record system)
+• In Semble (our clinical record system), and

 3.3 Lawful Bases